Sam currently plays lead guitar for Danaba, a hard rock outfit, and sings and plays rhythm guitar for Eyedog, an acoustic duo.

 Quick note for the uninitiated: in reference to recording music, "tracks" are the layers in which the recording is produced.
 This should not be confused with CD tracks, which refer to the isolation of specific songs.
 Usage of the word "tracks" in this article will be in reference to recording layers.

 Premium DAWs offer almost unlimited track potential.
 This can be great for elaborate recording, but is that a luxury required for your music?
 Standard singer-songwriters probably don't need fifty-seven layers of instrumentation to get their point across.
 Four to six tracks will probably do the trick.
-Does a five-piece band really need to record fourteen different guitar parts, seven layers of vocals and a dual-panned bass guitar?
+Does a five-piece band really need to record fourteen different guitar parts, seven layers of vocals, and a dual-panned bass guitar?
 Not at all--eight to ten tracks will sound just fine.

 While limited tracking may sound like inhibited potential, consider the recordings of yore.
 The Beatles recorded many of their biggest hits on only four and eight tracks.
 Elvis Presley didn't have unlimited pro-tools extensiveness--he worked with four simple tracks most of the time.
-Many great albums that came out of the 1970s were limited to eight basic tracks in their recording set up.
+Many great albums that came out of the 1970s were limited to eight basic tracks in their recording setup.
 Yes, these are ancient examples, and music has moved on since then, but if limited tracking was good enough for the greats, should it not be good enough for a beginner/frugal/broke musician?

 One final note on track limitation--too many tracks on any given recording can present a significant level of cluttering.
-Cluttered music is not fun to listen to, and will often just sound muddy when compressed onto a CD or and MP3 file.
+Cluttered music is not fun to listen to, and will often just sound muddy when compressed onto a CD or an MP3 file.
 Too much of a good thing can sometimes really be too much of a good thing.

 What Kind of Effects are Required for Your Music?